Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

 \subsection{Atrial CFD simulations}

-We used OpenFOAM open source software to run CFD simulations.
-The simulation used the OpenFOAM pimplefoam application, a transient and incompressible method combining the PISO and SIMPLE algorithms.
+We used OpenFOAM open-source software to run CFD simulations.
+The simulation used the OpenFOAM pimplefoam application, a transient and incompressible method \rebuttal{that combines} the PISO and SIMPLE algorithms.
 An implicit Euler time integration scheme was used, while the spatial discretization employed a cell-limited Gaussian linear gradient scheme and a linear upwind divergence scheme.
 A preconditioned biconjugate gradient solver (PBiCGStab) was used to solve the velocity field and the passive scalars, with a convergence criterion of $10^{-5}$ for the residuals.

 The fluid was considered to have the same density and viscosity as blood, i.e. $\rho = \SI{1050}{kg/m^3}$ and $\mu = \SI{0.0035}{\pascal\cdot\second}$ respectively \cite{duenas2021estimation}, and it was assumed to behave as a Newtonian fluid.
 The flow was computed by solving the continuity and Navier-Stokes equations (Equations \ref{eq:continuity} and \ref{eq:momentum}, respectively) where $\textbf{v}$ is the velocity vector and $p$ is the pressure,